From bespoke homes to thoughtfully designed commercial spaces, our portfolio reflects our passion for creating places with purpose and heart.

 Coal Chutes

-The project’s innovative design and thoughtful integration earned recognition at the Manchester Society of Architects Awards.
-Coal Chutes now stands as an example of how historical sites can be reimagined for contemporary use, providing accessible spaces that support local businesses and creative enterprises while celebrating the site’s rich past.
+The project’s innovative design and careful integration were recognised at the Manchester Society of Architects Awards.
+Today, Coal Chutes stands as a successful example of how historic industrial sites can be revitalised sustainably, offering community-led, environmentally conscious spaces that support creative industries and celebrate local heritage.

 Project